imliuyzh/lfs101x-notes/chapter7.md

 However, plenty of commands have no options, no arguments, or neither.
 In addition, other elements (such as setting environment variables) can also appear on the command line when launching a task.

 ### sudo
-All the demonstrations created have a user configured with sudo capabilities to provide the user with administrative (admin) privileges when required. sudo allows users to run programs using the security privileges of another user, generally root (superuser).
+sudo allows users to run programs using the security privileges of another user, generally root (superuser).

 If your system does not already have sudo set up and enabled: